actions/delete-package-versions/README.md

   ### Delete all pre-release versions except y latest pre-release package versions

-  To delete all pre release versions except y latest pre-release package versions in the same repo as the workflow the __package-name__, __min-versions-to-keep__ and __delete-only-pre-release-versions__ inputs are required.
+  To delete all pre release versions except y latest pre-release package versions in the as the workflow the __package-name__, __min-versions-to-keep__ and __delete-only-pre-release-versions__ inputs are required.

   __Example__